-1.4 Are there any legal or code requirements for companies to have specific standard operating procedures (SOPs) governing advertising activities?
-If so, what aspects should those SOPs cover?
+1.4 Are there any legal or code requirements for companies to have specific standard operating procedures (SOPs) governing advertising activities or to employ personnel with a specific role?
+If so, what aspects should those SOPs cover and what are the requirements regarding specific personnel?